 Associate Professor Todd Sayre is a highly accomplished academic whose research examines ethics in financial accounting and sustainable, socially responsible business.
 Dr. Sayre is a Certified Public Accountant with a Ph.D. in Business Administration, as well as holding additional professional certification in sustainability reporting, which was granted by the Global Reporting Initiative.

 Dr. Sayre’s recent articles turn the lens on topical issues in the digital space, exploring the...

 - Ph.D., Business Administration, Major: Accounting; Minor: Judgment and Decision Making, University of Arizona, 1995

-- Nonprofit accounting and finance
+- Accounting and entrepreneurial finance